Oldman10000/ski-carinthia/README.md

 * Ski map enlarged
 ![ski-map2](documentation/ski-map2.jpg)

 The next section allows a user to add ski passes to their shopping bag.
 There are three types of ticket available for each resort - adult, child and family passes.
 All of these vary in price and are 'valid for any date'.
 A future feature that could be implemented is for a user to buy tickets for a specific date as well.
+This section is only visible for authenticated users, unauthenticated users are prompted to either log in or register in order to place an order.

 This function fulfills user story 10 :heavy_check_mark: